 Na'ama is highly in demand for New Music, and has already in her short career created several world-premiere roles, including Hilde in Max-Lukas Hundelshausen’s Freiberg as a special guest in Leipzig Hochschule für Musik und Theater, Die Frau in Die Nacht der Seeigel for Staatsoper Hamburg, and Zenobia in Grete Minde at Theater Magdeburg.

-Na’ama has collaborated with conductors such as Kent Nagano, Paolo Carignani, Nathan Brock, Roland Kluttig, Christoph Gedschold, Pier Giorgio Morandi and Paolo Spadaro, and has performed with orchestras such as the Ramat Gan Symphony Orchestra, Ashdod Symphony Orchestra and Israel NK Orchestra.
+Na’ama has collaborated with such distinguished conductors as Kent Nagano, Paolo Carignani, Nathan Brock, Ricardo Minasi, Roland Kluttig, Christoph Gedschold, Pier Giorgio Morandi, Matteo Beltrami, Anna Skryleva, Svetoslav Borisov, Pablo Mielgo, Paolo Spadaro, and has performed with such orchestras as the Ramat Gan Symphony Orchestra, Orquestra Simfònica De Les Illes Balears, Ashdod Symphony Orchestra, Israel NK Orchestra, and Concerto Hamburg.

 Since 2021, Na'ama has been a member of the ensemble of Theater Magdeburg.
 Roles performed so far include Zerlina (Don Giovanni) “An enchanting Zerlina, who won over with her bell-like, always pure intonation soprano”, 1.
 Dame (Die Zauberflöte), Esmeralda (The bartered bride), and Niece 2 (Peter Grimes).